awslabs/aws-c-io/README.md

 Platform | Implementation
 --- | ---
 Linux | Edge-Triggered Epoll
-BSD Variants and Apple Devices | KQueue
-Windows | IOCP (IO Completion Ports)
+BSD Variants and Apple Devices | Edge-Triggered KQueue Windows | IOCP (IO Completion Ports)
 Solaris | /dev/poll
-Default Fallback | Select
+Default Fallback | Select and Poll

 Also, you can always implement your own as well.